fasca/social/README.md

 #### Database

-14/04 : Created a MySQL database on Raspberry Pi
+- 14/04 : Created a MySQL database on Raspberry Pi
-22/04 : We now have a Social API Folder.
+- 22/04 : We now have a Social API Folder.
+- 23/04 : Set Up AJAX User Creation Form.
+- 24/04 : Set Up a Basic Session Manager.

 TO DO
 -----

+- SignIn Form is not Case-Sensitive
+- Password Encryption (MD5)

 #### Database